-Trainees are entitled to 28 days paid leave during the pre-registration year.
+Trainees on a full-time pre-registration placement are entitled to 28 days paid leave during the pre-registration year.
 These include the eight bank holidays.
-Trainees who are working in a pharmacy that does not close for bank holidays may be expected to work on these days but will still have to have a total of 28 days paid leave during the year.
+Trainees who are working in a pharmacy that does not close for bank holidays may be expected to work on these days but will still be entitled to a total of 28 days paid leave during the year.

 Many trainees like to book some annual leave just before sitting the pre-registration assessment in order to allow time for revision.
 It is a good idea to put in holiday requests as soon as possible.
 The statutory minimum notice period for taking leave is at least twice as long as the amount of leave requested.
 For example, trainees who would like two weeks leave will need to put their requests in four weeks prior to leave commencing.
 However, trainees should check their contracts in case their employer requests a longer period of notice.
 Whilst employers can refuse to give leave at certain times, they cannot refuse to let workers take leave at all.

 Holiday requests should be made in the manner stipulated by the employer and trainees should also ensure that they use the appropriate form.
 Trainees should also note that a holiday request is only a request.
 Employers have to consider business needs as well, and not all requests for leave may be granted.